-The RWQCB regulates water quality in groundwater, surface water, and coastal waters in the Central Valley of California.
+The RWQCB regulates water quality in groundwater and surface water in the Central Valley of California.
 The RWQCB is responsible for developing Water Quality Control Plans, governing requirements for WDRs, issuing WDRs, taking enforcement action against dischargers who violate permits or otherwise harm water quality in surface waters, and monitoring water quality.
 The RWQCB's overall mission is to protect surface waters and groundwater in the region through the following tasks: